KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 You might already be wondering why you are switching from a `ListView` to a `RecyclerView`.
-Well, the `Paging` library is built to work with a `RecyclerView` instead of a `ListView`.
-The `RecyclerView` is generally preferred because it is an upgrade on the `ListView`.
-It comes with more optimisations and flexibility.
+Well, the Paging library is built to work with a `RecyclerView` instead of a `ListView`.
+The `RecyclerView` is generally preferred because it is an upgrade on the `ListView` which comes with more optimizations.

-Still in the `./app/build.gradle` file, you will enable Java 8 for the project so that you can take advantage of lambda expressions.
-Lambda expressions are simply anonymous functions that don’t belong to any class.
-They are usually used when you want to create your own functional interface (an interface with only one abstract method).
+Still in the `./app/build.gradle` file, enable Java 8 for the project so that you can take advantage of lambda expressions.
+Lambda expressions are anonymous functions that don’t belong to any class.
+They are used for creating functional interfaces(interfaces with only one abstract method).
 They can be assigned to variables and can be passed to methods as parameters.
 A typical lambda expression looks like this:

 ```
 (parameters) -> {action}
 ```

-So, go ahead and update the `gradle` file like so:
+So, go ahead and update the `gradle` file as follows:

 ```groovy
 android {